0x53A/ractor-wormhole/README.md

 Ractor Wormhole uses a custom serialization scheme.
 This is required because it enables fishing ``ActorRef``s and ``RpcReplyPort``s out of deeply nested enums and structs, and then reconstructing everything on the other side.

-This means all types that should be passed through the portal need to implement the custom trait ``ContextSerializable``.
+Objects that pass through a portal are immaterialized, and then rematerialized on the other side.
+Consequently, all Messages need to implement the trait ``ContextTransmaterializable``.

-Unfortunately, because Ractor Wormhole is a seperate crate from ractor, and the lack of specialisation, and the damned orphan roles, I found it impossible to write a fully generic automatic adapter for existing serialization libraries (serde and/or bincode).
+Unfortunately, because Ractor Wormhole is a separate crate from ractor, and the lack of specialization, and the damned orphan rules, I found it impossible to write a fully generic automatic adapter for existing serialization libraries (serde and/or bincode).

-The top level Message type needs to be either a primitive type for which this crate already provides an implementation, or a user defined type with the trait ``ContextSerializable`` implemented.
+The top-level Message type needs to be either a primitive type for which this crate already provides an implementation, or a user-defined type with the trait ``ContextTransmaterializable`` implemented.

-For individual fields, you can use automatic adaption when using our ``derive`` macro.
+For individual fields, you can then use automatic adaption when using our ``derive`` macro.

-**(Note: #[serde] and #[bincode] are not yet implemented)``
+**(Note: #[serde] and #[bincode] are not yet implemented)**

 Example:

 ```rust
 // these types already have serialization logic defined
 #[derive(serde::Serialize, serde::Deserialize)]
 pub struct SomeData {